Paintball Maverick is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

 - Rarely will you have a case of chopped balls when using the Cronus

 - Limited upgrade options.
 The gun cannot support standard upgrades such as a cyclone hopper and an E-grip response trigger.

 - The stock barrel it comes with is not of the best quality.

 As a beginner, the things you should look for in a paintball marker are durability, effectiveness, and price.
 The Tippmann Cronus checks all on that list.
 Given the price, you can easily upgrade to a high-end paintball marker after using it for a short while.

 The Tippmann Cronus might be the cheapest Tippman, but it is not the littlest in terms of performance.
 Have you used a Cronus before?
 Let us know your experience using the gun by commenting below.

 Paintball Maverick is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Learn More.
-Introduction Tippmann is one of the most admired brands in the world of paintball today, and this can be attributed to the level of reliability and durability that their products have.
-The Tippmann Cronus is […]
+Paintball is an exhilarating sport perfect for adrenaline junkies and those who enjoy tactical games.
+As one of the most popular tourist destinations in Oklahoma, Oklahoma City is the perfect place to play paintball.
+With […]